sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 * qsvm.py: We create a simulated quantum support vector machine by using sklearn.
 * encoding.py: In this file we create the encoding of the quantum gates and the parameters θ.
 * encoding2.py: This file is used to visualize the solution after the evolution.
 * Sample_Usecase.ipynb: Notebook used to initialize and save the best population in the evolution in excel, so it can be decoded into a quantum circuit.
+The output is an excel file with the best individuals that appeared along the evolution.

 ## References